MEDTRONIC PLC BOARD OF DIRECTORS COMPENSATION COMMITTEE CHARTER

-(As amended through June 20, 2013)
+(As amended through March 3, 2022)

-The Compensation Committee (the “Compensation Committee” or the “Committee”) assists the Board of Directors (the “Board”) in carrying out its responsibilities with respect to (i) employee benefit plans and employee stock programs and (ii) matters relating to the compensation of persons serving as senior management and the Chief Executive Officer (“CEO”) of the Company.
-Senior management is defined as any officer who is defined as a Section 16 officer under the Securities Exchange Act of 1934 (the “Exchange Act”).
+The Compensation Committee (the “Compensation Committee” or the “Committee”) assists the Board of Directors (the “Board”) in carrying out its responsibilities with respect to (i) employee benefit plans and employee stock programs and (ii) matters relating to the compensation of persons serving as Senior Management, including the Chief Executive Officer (“CEO”) of the Company.
+“Senior Management” means any person who meets the definition of “officer” under Section 16 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”).

-The Compensation Committee shall consist of at least three members of the Board who satisfy the New York Stock Exchange independence requirements for compensation committee members, as such requirements are interpreted by the Board in its business judgment.
-Additionally, members of the Compensation Committee shall qualify as “non-employee directors” for purposes of Rule 16b-3 under the Exchange Act, and as “outside directors” for purposes of Section 162(m) of the Internal Revenue Code.
+The Compensation Committee will consist of at least three members of the Board who satisfy the New York Stock Exchange independence requirements for compensation committee members, as such requirements are interpreted by the Board in its business judgment.
+Additionally, members of the Compensation Committee will qualify as “non-employee directors” for purposes of Rule 16b-3 under the Exchange Act, and as “outside directors” for purposes of Section 162(m) of the Internal Revenue Code.

-The Committee shall conduct the independence assessment with respect to any compensation consultant, legal counsel or other adviser that provides advice to the Committee, other than: (i) in-house legal counsel; and (ii) any compensation consultant, legal counsel or other adviser whose role is limited to the following activities for which no disclosure would be required under Item 407(e)(3)(iii) of Regulation S-K: consulting on any broad-based plan that does not discriminate in scope, terms, or operation, in favor of executive officers or directors of the Company, and that is available generally to all salaried employees; or providing information that either is not customized for the Company or that is customized based on parameters that are not developed by the compensation consultant, and about which the compensation consultant does not provide advice.
+The Committee will conduct the independence assessment with respect to any compensation consultant, legal counsel or other adviser that provides advice to the Committee, other than: (i) in-house legal counsel; and (ii) any compensation consultant, legal counsel or other adviser whose role is limited to the following activities for which no disclosure would be required under Item 407(e)(3)(iii) of Regulation S-K: consulting on any broad-based plan that does not discriminate in scope, terms, or operation, in favor of executive officers or directors of the Company, and that is available generally to all salaried employees; or providing information that either is not customized for the Company or that is customized based on parameters that are not developed by the compensation consultant, and about which the compensation consultant does not provide advice.

 Nothing herein requires a compensation consultant, legal counsel or other compensation adviser to be independent, only that the Committee consider the enumerated independence factors before selecting or receiving advice from a compensation consultant, legal counsel or other compensation adviser.
 The Committee may select or receive advice from any compensation consultant, legal counsel or other compensation adviser it prefers, including ones that are not independent, after considering the six independence factors outlined above.